-GRBP follows its existing operational channel in handling customer complaints and established the Customer Oriented Response Dimension System (CORDS).
-The CORDS will serve as the CAMS of GRBP.
-It has designated its Branch Managers to serve as the Consumer Assistance Officers (CAOs), while the Marketing Head is designated Head of the Consumer Assistance Officers.
-The Marketing Head then reports to the Branch Banking Operations and/or the President for the latter to present and discuss the report on complaints to the Board which will provide action based on the recommendations of the Heads of CAOs (Marketing Head) and/or the VP Operations.
+GRBP adheres to its established operational channel for managing customer complaints and has implemented the Customer Oriented Response Dimension System (CORDS).
+CORDS functions as GRBP's Customer Assistance Management System (CAMS).
+In this system, Branch Managers are assigned the role of Consumer Assistance Officers (CAOs), with the Marketing Head appointed as the Head of Consumer Assistance Officers.
+Subsequently, the Marketing Head reports to the President, who presents and deliberates on the complaint report with the Board.
+The Board then takes action based on recommendations provided by the CAOs (Marketing Head).
 The structural chart for CORDS is presented below: